6 Anger Management Tips To Try The Next Time You’re Angry

 If the person matters a great deal to you and you want ongoing closeness, you may need to sit down together, discuss what happened, and offer forgiveness (sometimes in both directions).

-However, if you’re dealing with someone who purely brings negativity to your days and inhibits your ability to attract good things, it’s worth considering whether, and how, you might cut this person’s toxicity out of your life.
+However, if you’re dealing with someone who purely brings negativity to your days and inhibits your ability to attract good things, it’s worth considering whether, and how you'd remove toxic people from your life.

 3. Use Relaxation Techniques